rpm-software-management/dnf5/doc/commands/download.8.rst

 ``--destdir=<path>``
     | Set directory used for downloading packages to.
 Default location is to the current working directory.

+``--skip-unavailable``
+    | Allow skipping packages that are not available in repositories.
+All available packages will be downloaded.

 ``--srpm``
     | Download the source rpm.
 Enables source repositories of all enabled binary repositories.